w3c/lws-ucs/.github/ISSUE_TEMPLATE/use-case.md

 ## Distinction:

-*What is the challenge in realizing this use case?
-What distinguishes it from other, similar use cases?*
+*What unique challenges or distinguishing factors (like technical issues, user experience needs, workflow integration, etc.) are associated with this use case?*

 ## Scenario:

-*A more detailed happy-case scenario where this use case would be relevant*
+*Describe an ideal or happy-case scenario where this use case would play out as intended.*

 ## Alternative case(s):

-*What alternative flows do we think a system must cover for this use case?*
+*What alternative flows or variations should the system handle for this use case?*

 ## Acceptance Criteria:

-*When do we consider this use case to be sufficiently covered by the specification, what limitations do we consider acceptable?*
+*What conditions or criteria must be met for this use case to be considered successfully handled?
+What limitations are acceptable?*

 ## References:

-*Any relevant references, for example to practical examples of this use case or possible solutions (in other domains)*
+*List any relevant resources or examples that could inform this use case, possibly from other domains or solutions.*